Home | Sitemap | Contact | Directory | CAS | 中文

 Molecular determinants of human neutralizing antibodies isolated from a Zika patient: a pioneering, collaborative study by the research groups of Professors Jinghua Yan and George Fu Gao

-On December 14, 2016, anarticle was published online in Science Translational Medicine, an internationally-renowned scientific journal, by the research groups of Prof. YAN Jinghua from the CAS Key Laboratory of Microbial Physiological and Metabolic Engineering and George Fu Gao from CAS Key Laboratory of Pathogenic Microbiology and Immunology at the Institute of Microbiology, Chinese Academy of Sciences (IMCAS).
+On December 14, 2016, anarticle was published online in Science Translational Medicine, an internationally-renowned scientific journal, by the research groups of Prof. YAN Jinghua fromthe CAS Key Laboratory of Microbial Physiological and Metabolic Engineering and George Fu Gao from CAS Key Laboratory of Pathogenic Microbiology and Immunology at the Institute of Microbiology, Chinese Academy of Sciences (IMCAS).
 Their study was entitled: “Molecular determinants of human neutralizing antibodies isolated from a Zika patient,and describes the isolation of Zika-specific human neutralizing antibodies with high potency from a convalescent Zika patient and characterization of these antibodies through in vitro neutralization assays, mechanism of binding through structural studies, and in vivo protection in a mouse model.
 Their results demonstrate the therapeutic potential of monoclonal antibodies against Zika fever and provide a structure-based rationale for the design of future specific antivirals.

 Zika virus (ZIKV) is a flavivirus that is currently causing global concern, due to accumulating evidence suggesting that infection is associated with microcephaly in newborns and neurological complications, such as Guillain-Barré syndrome, in adults.
 There are currently no approved countermeasures against ZIKV infections.
 Furthermore, parallel studies published by Dr. Michael Diamond from Washington University School of Medicine and CAS showed that infection with ZIKV in mice results in acute and chronic testicular damage in these animals and eventually leads to infertility.
 These studies support sexual transmission of ZIKV, a previously-unknown aspect to flavivirus infections.